 Airedale is chosen to deliver energy-efficient cooling for data centre

 London Data Exchange, which provides network-independent colocation solutions and data centres, has chosen Airedale International Air Conditioning as its cooling partner.
-Airedale has designed a low-energy, resilient solution for LEeX1, a purpose-built £5 million 2000 m2 carbon-neutral data centre due to open in April 2012 and close to the south end of the M1.
+Airedale has designed a low-energy, resilient solution for LEeX1, a purpose-built £5 million 2000 m2 carbon-neutral data centre close to the south end of the M1.

-The fully integrated cooling solution comprises high efficient, high-capacity SmartCool air-conditioning systems for three data halls and externally mounted condensers and DeltaChill free-cooling chillers.
+The fully integrated cooling solution comprises highly efficient, high-capacity SmartCool air-conditioning systems for three data halls and externally mounted condensers and DeltaChill free-cooling chillers.

 The first phase has four 100 kW speed-controllable fans and multiple cooling stages for exact capacity match, saving substantial amounts of energy when running at part load.